Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Introduction

 \section{Introduction}

 One branch in statistical network analysis is concerned with the analysis of so called interaction data.
-Some references for this type of data are for example \citet{B08,PW13,KMP19}.
-The data typically comprises a sequence of random networks where the vertices are some sort of actors who can interact with each other along the edges of the network.
-Typically, it is assumed that the vertex set, i.e. the actors, are fixed but that the edge set, i.e. their relations, are random.
-In this paper we will also consider dynamically changing networks, in which it is allowed that the edge set randomly changes over the observation horizon.
-A classical example would be social contact networks: Here the vertices of the network under consideration are people.
-An interaction, or an event, between two people could be an instance of close contact like having a conversation.
+Some references for this type of data are for example \citet{B08,PW13,MRV18,KMP19}.
+Such data typically consists of a dynamic, random network where the vertices are some sort of actors who can interact with each other along the edges of the network.
+By a \emph{dynamic, random network} we mean a network which has a fixed set of vertices, i.e. actors, but the edge set, i.e. their relations, may change randomly over time.
+A classical example would be social contact networks: Here the vertices of the network under consideration are people and two persons are connected by an edge if they have the potential to interact with each other (e.g. being in a 50m radius of one another).
+An interaction, or an event, between two people could be an instance of close contact like the start of a face-to-face conversation.
 Over the course of the day the potential interaction partners change because people tend to be in different locations during the day (e.g. at work or at home).
-In this example we would include an edge between two people if they are near each other (e.g. in a 50m radius) and there is an interaction if two people have a conversation.
-In addition to the network and the interactions, one typically also observes a set of covariates on the `pair-level'.
-Such covariates describe the relation of each pair in the network and can be composed of covariates on actor-level, pair specific covariates or external covariates.
+In addition to the network and the interactions, one typically also observes a set of covariates.
+Such covariates describe the relation of each pair in the network and can be composed of covariates on actor-level, pair specific covariates or system-wide covariates.
 The interest lies in modeling the relation between the interactions and the covariates.
-We emphasize already here that the edge set does not necessarily need to describe physical (or otherwise established) relations like in the previous example.
-It is also possible that one imposes a network on the data, e.g. by specifying which pairs are relevant for the question of interest.
-In this case, the edges of the network can be understood as model inclusion dummies, indicating at which point in time which pair is relevant for the study.
-Such scenarios might be relevant when the interest lies on interactions that are only of interest if other conditions are met, such as the use of social media while using the smart-phone.